 Activity Risks Post- action risk level Control Measures Required by (V) - visitors and (S) - staff Designated Eating Areas Infection Low (V) Only eat in Designated eating areas that have been allocated.
 (S) Eating areas are animal free zones, any animals found in eating areas are to be removed immediately and the area cleaned appropriately.
-(S) Eating areas are cleaned regularly with appropriate deaning materials and staff are to ensure that soap and water is available at all times.
+Eating areas are cleaned regularly with appropriate cleaning materials and staff are to ensure that soap and water is available at all times.
+Visitors are advised to wash their hands after feeding the animals, before eating & smoking and before exiting the farm.
 Barrel Ride Falling Tripping Slipping Low (S) Only trained/authorised drivers may operate the ride.
 Seat belts are checked by the driver before departure, passengers must be advised to keep arms and legs within the barrel at all times.
-Maximum speed: 5 mph Recommended Age: 3 years upwards Animal Zoon oses Foot & Mouth Blue Tongue Avian Flu E.coli 0157 Cryptosporidium Salmonella Campy lobacter Chlamydophila Psittaci Infection Various Medium (V) Teachers / Parents should ensure that everyone in their care wash their hands with liquid soap and running water before handling food / drink and again before exiting the farm and after removing footwear.
-Disinfectant Gels are not a substitute for using soap and water and are only a temporary measure until you reach hand washing facilities.
-We advise that all children under the age of 3 years DO NOT touch the animals.
-(V) Teachers / Parents should be aware that there is always a risk from infection in all environments, the countryside and agricultural establishments are no exception.
-It is advisable to ensure that a waterproof dressing protects any existing cuts or abrasions.
-Please also remind the children not to put their fingers in their mouth after touching or feeding the animals, as this is difficult to control with younger children (V) All Stock are inspected on a daily basis prior to opening.
+Maximum speed: 5 mph Recommended Age: 3 years upwards Animal Zoonoses (V) Teachers / Parents should ensure that everyone in their care wash their hands with liquid soap and running water before handling food / drink and again before exiting the farm and after removing footwear.
+Disinfectant Gels are not a substitute for using Foot & Mouth soap and water and are only a temporary measure until you reach hand washing facilities.
+Blue Tongue Avian Flu Infection We advise that all children under the age of 3 years DO NOT touch the animals.
+E.coli 0157 Various Medium (V) Teachers / Parents should be aware that there is always a risk from infection in all environments, the countryside and agricultural establishments are no exception.
+It is advisable to ensure that a Cryptosporidium Salmonella Campylobacter waterproof dressing protects any existing cuts or abrasions.
+Please also remind the children not to put their fingers in their mouth after touching or feeding the animals, as this is difficult to control with younger children Chlamydophila abortus (V) All Stock are inspected on a daily basis prior to opening.
 (S) Advice is/will be taken from DEFRA regarding the situation in the event of an outbreak.
 An outbreak may result in the farm having to close, all pre-booked visits will be contacted and advised of the situation in such an event.
-Pregnant Women Miscarriage Low (Spring) (V) (S) Ewes are sometimes infected with an organism called Chlamydophila Psittaci, which can cause miscarriage in women.
+Pregnant Women Miscarriage Low (Spring) (V) (S) Ewes are sometimes infected with an organism called Chlamydia abortus, which can cause miscarriage in women.
 Warning signs are in place in risk areas and farm guides also give a verbal warning.
 Pregnant woman must not have any contact with newly born lambs, kids or the birth products of sheep or goats.
-Visitors with concerns should notify a member of staff for more information. https://www.nhs.uk/chq/pages/934.aspx?CategoryID=54 Bouncy Pillows Falling, tripping, slipping, colliding, climbing.
+Bouncy Pillows Falling, tripping, slipping, colliding, climbing.
 Low (S) Daily inspection and visual check of the equipment by a member of staff.
 (V) Parent, carers and teachers must supervise children in their care.
 Running, Footwear or Summersaults are NOT allowed but socks MUST be worn.
 Number of users and age restrictions apply, and must be adhered to for safety, not operation in wet weather.
+Covid-19 Infection Low Teachers / Parents should ensure that everyone in their care wash their hands with liquid soap and running water before handling food / drink and again before exiting the farm and after removing footwear.
+Disinfectant Gels are not a substitute for using soap and water and are only a temporary measure until you reach hand washing facilities.